 Despite its total adherence to the security-cam approach, Influenza is staged with the same clockwork precision that characterizes Parasite and Bong’s other features directed before it.
 Notes by David Bordwell published in 2009 suggest that the scenes were actually performed in front of real security cameras, in real time, with the footage later retrieved directly from both private and governmental authorities for use in the film.
 Which seems to me incredible, and perhaps even unbelievable, if only because the choreography of the performers in relation to the framing set by the security cameras—which, as mentioned, sometimes move and even oscillate—is just as exact, and even as geometric, as in Bong’s more traditionally composed features, and to an extent that one would imagine almost impossible without “cooperation” on behalf of the cameras themselves.

-On that note—with Bong, the Hitchcock comparison has been done to death, but I must invoke it once more, hopefully in more specific terms: Influenza feels to me like a sort of modern kin to both Hitchcock’s formal experiments (including Lifeboat, 1944, and Rope, 1948) and to some work, both old and new, by self-appointed Hitchcock-successor Brian De Palma, whose own recent films, including Redacted (2007) and Domino (2019) share with Influenza the rare characteristic of staging complex action within surveillance-oriented “found footage”2.
+On that note—with Bong, the Hitchcock comparison has been done to death, but I must invoke it once more, hopefully in more specific terms: Influenza feels to me like a sort of modern kin to both Hitchcock’s formal experiments (including Lifeboat, 1944, and Rope, 1948) and to some work by self-appointed Hitchcock-successor Brian De Palma, whose recent films like Redacted (2007) and Domino (2019) share with Influenza the rare characteristic of staging complex action within surveillance-oriented “found footage”2.
 Like Rope before it and Domino after, Influenza is a crime film where character is backgrounded in favor of visual concept; and like Hitchcock and De Palma in a more general sense, director Bong has the rare, innate sense for motion, tension, and cinematic dynamism that allows such an ostensibly-gimmicky concept to not only “play” but to emerge as vital substance of its own.

 1. The omnibus film that originally featured Influenza, officially titled Jeonju Digital Project 2004 (2004), also included entries by filmmakers Gakuryū Ishii and Yu Lik-wai.
 Although released on DVD a couple times, it’s currently out of print; some copies remain for sale online, albeit used and for marked up prices.

 2. Since it never leaves the surveillance viewpoint, Influenza also claims a place within a separate lineage—as a key 2000s-era entry in the “security camera cinema” subgenre.
-There it joins peers including Deborah Stratman’s In Order Not to Be Here (2003) and Oren Peli’s Paranormal Activity (2007); the latter of which, it demands to be noted, even applies some Hitchcockian technique of its own (albeit not hardly as well executed).
+There it joins peers including Deborah Stratman’s In Order Not to Be Here (2003) and Oren Peli’s Paranormal Activity (2007); the latter of which, it demands to be noted, applies some Hitchcockian technique of its own.
 And with that said, I’d be remiss not to mention that its sequel, Paranormal Activity 2 (2010), directed by Tod Williams, was at one point rumored to have been assigned to none other than Brian De Palma—so in some alternate universe these links, already overlapping a little bit, might have been made even clearer.